TallKite/linnstrument-firmware/README.md

   *The CC value is the midi group number, 1-8.
 Within a group, midi notes run from 0 to 127.
 Thus note 128 becomes midi note 0 in group 2.
 The number of groups needed depends on how many notes your tuning uses.
 MicroLinn automatically calculates the number of groups and indicates it by a vertical stack of 1-8 dots after the "CC".*

-  *See the LinnStrument Community wiki for microLinnMidiGroupFilter.jsfx, a plug-in for Reaper, and microLinnMidiGroupDemo.RPP, an example Reaper project.
+  *See the LinnWiki for microLinnMidiGroupFilter.jsfx, a plug-in for Reaper, and microLinnMidiGroupDemo.RPP, an example Reaper project.
 Upon receiving a grouping CC, the filtering effect assigns a group (the CC's value) to the CC's channel.
 It then only passes midi data from those channels that have been assigned to a certain group.*

   *The jsfx filter effect runs natively in Reaper and can run in any Windows DAW using ReaJS, a free jsfx-to-VST wrapper.
 (Hopefully someone can duplicate this simple effect in Abelton's Max 4 Live, FL Studio's MIDI scripts, Bitwig's Grid, StreamByter (free macOS/iOS AU plugin) and other platforms.)*